-Anne Klein (1923-1974) was an American fashion designer whose styles for young women revolutionized the market, and whose innovations in manufacturing made her lines affordable for a much wider range of consumers.
+Anne Klein (1923-1974) was an American fashion designer whose styles for young women revolutionized the junior clothing market in the 1950s, and whose innovations in manufacturing made her lines affordable for a much wider range of consumers.

 Wait a minute, it says Arne Saknussemm on this wall.

 Arne Saknussemm is the name of a medieval Icelandic explorer in the 1864 Jules Verne novel A Journey to the Center of the Earth.
-Saknussemm left behind coded texts that led the novel’s heroes to the center of the Earth, where they also find notes and directions from Saknussemm written on the walls of caves and on rocks.
+He carves “A.S.” in the walls of the tunnels leading to the lost world, showing the correct path.
 In Show 516, Alien From L.A., Kathy Ireland’s explorer father is named “Arnold Saknussemm” in an homage to Verne’s character.

 The occasional Japanese soldier.